A SHORT

 THE NEBULA SEEN EDGE-ON

-Note the central core which, through millions of years, is cooling to solidity
+Note the central core which, through millions of years, is cooling to

 Photo: G. W. Ritchey